codeandcoffeelb/codeandcoffeelb.github.io/conduct.md

 ---

 # Code && Coffee Pledge of Conduct
-## For review and editing - not adopted yet

 As a participator in Code && Coffee, I hereby pledge the following: